bitsandrewsbits/Applications_using_Docker/README.md

 # TensorFlow_projects
-# testing, developing using this ML framework
+# testing, developing programms using this ML library